Ludwig II of Bavaria: Succession

-The King was succeeded by his brother Otto, but since Otto was considered incapacitated by mental illness due to a diagnosis by Dr. Gudden and had been under medical supervision since 1883, the king's uncle Luitpold remained regent.
+Ludwig was succeeded by his brother Otto.
+Since Otto was considered incapacitated by mental illness due to a diagnosis by Gudden and had been under medical supervision since 1883, the king's uncle Luitpold remained regent.
 Luitpold maintained the regency until his own death in 1912 at the age of 91.
 He was succeeded as regent by his eldest son, also named Ludwig.
-The regency lasted for 13 more months until November 1913, when Regent Ludwig deposed the still-living, but still-institutionalized King Otto, and declared himself King Ludwig III of Bavaria.
+The regency lasted for 13 more months until November 1913, when Regent Ludwig deposed the still-living but still-institutionalized King Otto, and declared himself King Ludwig III of Bavaria.
 His reign lasted until the end of World War I, when monarchy in all of Germany came to an end.